 1. Good lighting

-Look around your home or the space and choose the spot with the most light.
+Look around your designated makeup application area and choose a spot that receives the most light.
 Natural light is best, so set up near a window if possible.
-If there’s no window, or the space near the window is small and dim, look for an area with the best artificial lighting.
-You need to see the details of your client’s face and your work.
+If there’s no window, or the space nearby the window is too small and dim, look for an area with the best artificial lighting.
+You need to see the details of your client’s face and your work!
 Avoid places where the light casts shadows or where you can’t see well enough to blend properly.

 2. Extra, portable lighting

 Adjustable lights are useful in case you’re stuck in a space with no good lighting of its own.
-Choose a light that has a bright, white bulb so your client’s face won’t appear yellow, which makes it harder to color match.
+Choose a light that has a bright, white bulb so your client’s face won’t appear yellow.
+Don’t make it harder for yourself to color match!

-Lights that clip in places and adjust to different angles are the most helpful, especially if your studio is temporary.
+Lights that can adjust to different angles are the most helpful, especially if your studio is temporary.

 3. A mirror

-If you’ve got the budget and space for a permanent set up, lit vanity mirrors are great.
-For a small makeup space near a bright window, consider a self-lit, free standing adjustable makeup mirror.
+If you’ve got the budget and space for a permanent set up, lit vanity mirrors are great options.
+For a small makeup station near a bright window, consider a self-lit, free standing, adjustable makeup mirror.
 These are usually portable, so they’re also great for traveling.

-If you’re doing a client’s makeup rather than your own, you need a mirror to see how the makeup looks in 2D.
-Pictures and videos are 2D images, which look different than if you look directly at them in regular 3D.
-A mirror will also allow your client to see your work as you’re applying their makeup, which will make them feel much more comfortable with the process, and allow them to ask questions if they’re uncomfortable with what they see.
+If you’re doing a client’s makeup rather than your own, you’ll need a mirror to see how the makeup looks in 2D.
+Pictures and videos are 2D images, so you need to create looks that are flattering in 2D photos and the 3D perspective of the human eye.
+A mirror will also allow your client to see your work as you’re applying their makeup, which will make them feel much more comfortable with the process.

 4. A table